quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

    :default: 1

-   If this option is enabled, icons are loaded in the RTE as SVG (inline, sprites) if they are available in the respective icon pack.
+   If this option is enabled, icons are loaded in the RTE as SVG (inline, sprites) if they are available in the respective iconpack.
 Otherwise, only webfonts and IMG tags will be used instead, which results in a simpler format but may differ from the frontend appearance.
    Note: Clear the TYPO3 cache after changing this option!